Learn how to make the Citrus Coasters with the Cricut Maker. A FREE Make it Now Project and an easy DIY craft tutorial idea.

 Has the mood to craft ever hit you but you want to keep it easy and not something that will take a lot of time?

 Let me introduce you to the Make It Now Projects in Cricut Design Space.
 All of the planning and prep work is done, you simply cut your materials and begin assembling!

 The project we are making today is the Citrus Coasters.
 This is one of the free projects that come with the Cricut Maker.
 You can read my full review of the Cricut Maker here, but as a spoiler, I LOVE THIS MACHINE!!

-This is a really simple project with a couple different ways to put together.
+This is a really simple project with a couple of different ways to put it together.

 - Cricut Maker